catrincm/truthandsemantics-website/content/event/fotr/index.md

 <br></br>

 ### Registration
-Participation in the workshop is free of charge, but if you wish to attend please register by sending an email with the relevant detail (name, affiliation) to [Johannes Stern](mailto:johannes.stern@bristol.ac.uk)..
+Participation in the workshop is free of charge, but if you wish to attend please register by sending an email with the relevant details (name, affiliation) to [Johannes Stern](mailto:johannes.stern@bristol.ac.uk).

 ### Contact
 For all further questions about the workshop please contact [Johannes Stern](mailto:johannes.stern@bristol.ac.uk).